meilisearch/meilisearch-laravel-scout/README.md

 }
 ```

-## Compatibility with MeiliSearch
+## 🤖 Compatibility with MeiliSearch

 This package only guarantees the compatibility with the [version v0.18.1 of MeiliSearch](https://github.com/meilisearch/MeiliSearch/releases/tag/v0.18.1).

-## Documentation
+## 💡 Learn More

-See our [Documentation](https://docs.meilisearch.com/guides/introduction/quick_start_guide.html) and the [Wiki](https://github.com/meilisearch/meilisearch-laravel-scout/wiki) of this repository.

-## Additional notes
+If you're not familiar with MeiliSerach yet, the following sections may interest you:

+- **Manipulate documents**: see the [API references](https://docs.meilisearch.com/references/documents.html) or read more about [documents](https://docs.meilisearch.com/guides/main_concepts/documents.html).
+- **Search**: see the [API references](https://docs.meilisearch.com/references/search.html) or follow our guide on [search parameters](https://docs.meilisearch.com/guides/advanced_guides/search_parameters.html).
+- **Manage the indexes**: see the [API references](https://docs.meilisearch.com/references/indexes.html) or read more about [indexes](https://docs.meilisearch.com/guides/main_concepts/indexes.html).
+- **Configure the index settings**: see the [API references](https://docs.meilisearch.com/references/settings.html) or follow our guide on [settings parameters](https://docs.meilisearch.com/guides/advanced_guides/settings.html).
+Also, the [Wiki](https://github.com/meilisearch/meilisearch-laravel-scout/wiki) of this repository will guide you through the configuration!

-You can use more advance function by reading the documentation of [MeiliSearch PHP Client](https://github.com/meilisearch/meilisearch-php)
+💡 You can use more advance function by reading the documentation of [MeiliSearch PHP Client](https://github.com/meilisearch/meilisearch-php).

-This package is a custom engine of [Laravel Scout](https://laravel.com/docs/master/scout)
+👍 This package is a custom engine of [Laravel Scout](https://laravel.com/docs/master/scout).

 ## Development Workflow and Contributing